-Michigan eighth grader juggles farm work and prep for Scripps National Spelling Bee
+Michigan Eighth Grader Juggles Farm Work And Prep For Scripps National Spelling Bee

 “I’m just glad that I was able to make it my last year of being able to,” said Luke LaValley.

-Luke is an eighth grader who lives in North Branch.
+Luke is an eighth-grader who lives in North Branch, Michigan.
 He is among eight contestants representing Michigan in the Scripps National Spelling Bee in Washington, D.C. this year.

 “I don’t really know how to describe my emotions that well, just it felt good,” he said after finding out he was going to compete at nationals.